 Two of today’s Twitter trending topics are obviously manufactured social media campaigns.
 I clicked through not because the tags engaged me but because I’m seeing so many of these, I feel I need to say something.
 Both use the same shoddy style that people who call themselves professionals, need to reconsider.

 Right off the bat, both #LoveAtFirstSniff and #IFeelRoyalWhen put me off because of their sheer length.
 140 characters is so little, every single one counts.
 A hashtag that takes up too much space, gives people less space to say what they want.
 On social media, that means they will not care and hence not participate.

 My experience with social media professionals tells me that many of them do not even think about this.
 The common refrain is that ‘it has to carry the brand’s message’.
 Well, social media is not advertising.
 Imposing a brand’s agenda onto communication channels works against the brand, by generating resentment instead of participation.

-I also do not see why social media needs to follow traditional communication’s norms.
+I also do not see why social media needs to follow traditional communication norms.
 What’s wrong with abbreviations?
 The language of social media, especially short-form content requires it.
 The concern appears to be, ‘How will people know what it is about?’
-Simple, they’ll know what it’s about, if the tweets using that hashtag explain it adequately.
-This requires more thought being put into the content of the tweets than just 140-character shortened general marketing messages.
+Simple, they’ll know what it’s about if the tweets using that hashtag explain it adequately.
+This requires more thought to be put into the content of the tweets than just 140-character shortened general marketing messages.

 The hashtag appears on the ‘trending topics’.
 If you’re looking for visibility, that’s not particularly relevant visibility since the average Twitter user does not care about a topic that is not relevant to him/her.
 Participation by a few social media executives and their immediate circle that is being begged, cajoled and bribed to push out tweets isn’t engagement either.
 In what way does this benefit the brand except to be able to boast that it spent money making noise that nobody listened to or cared about?